 This study is limited to investigating the impact of the context, sport or non-sport, in translating such expressions.
-It is limited to only the type of idioms.
+It is limited to only the type of games.
 The study focuses on the semantics of these idioms with regard to translating them.
-Their syntax or structural characteristics are not part of this study nor are the type of strategies followed by the subjects who participated in this study.
+Their syntax or structural

+Context Impact in Translating Sport Idiomatic Expressions from English into Arabic with Regard to Type of Game kasim Muhammad Basil Al-Azzawi & Luqman A. Nasser characteristics are not part of this study nor are the type of strategies followed by the subjects who participated in this study.